Koichi Kusano: Education and career

 He then received his Ph.D in Law in 2018, before his appointment to the Supreme Court in 2019.

 Supreme Court

 On February 13, 2019, Kusano was appointed to the Supreme Court of Japan.
 In Japan, justices are formally nominated by the Emperor (at that time, Akihito) but in reality the Cabinet chooses the nominees and the Emperor's role is a formality.

-Kusano's term is scheduled to end on March 21, 2025 (one day before he turns 70).
+Kusano's term ended on March 21, 2025 (one day before he turned 70).
 This is because all members of the court have a mandatory retirement age of 70.